-• There may be circumstances when it is appropriate for staff to use reasonable force in order to safeguard children from harm.
+There may be circumstances when it is appropriate for staff to use reasonable force in order to safeguard children from harm.
 Further information regarding our approach and expectations can be found in our behaviour policy and is in line with the DfE 'Use of reasonable force in schools' guidance.
-Note: Further advice can be accessed in Part Two of KCSIE.